ypresto/AutoLayoutLint/README.md

 Auto Layout is simple and powerful solution to create responsible views.
-But there are pitfalls of conflicting constraints on specific screen sizes, and they cannot detect statically.
+But there are pitfalls of conflicting constraints on specific screen sizes, and they cannot be detected statically.
 This library helps detecting runtime conflicts using unit test.

 ## How it works